Best Time: 0:08:25 by Matthew Havoc on 2018-12-18

-Back Story: My first encounter with this game occurred at the age of 4 or 5.
-At a young age, my childhood friend exposed me to the wonders of the Nintendo Entertainment System.
+Back Story: My first encounter with this game occurred at roughly the age of 4.
+In some of my earliest memories, I fondly recall my childhood friend introducing me to the wonders of the Nintendo Entertainment System.
 While games like Milon's Secret Castle and Kid Icarus fascinated us, we were far too inept and stupid to figure out how to make any serious progress in these games.
-I continued to improve my gaming skills throughout my childhood and early adulthood, never giving Milon's Secret Castle a second thought.
-Fast forward 15-20 years: I decided that this game would be the white whale which haunted my childhood no more.
+And thus, my brief introduction to Milon came to a disappointing end without even reaching the 2nd floor of the castle.
+Because I had barely seen any of the game before moving on, throughout the rest of my childhood and early adulthood, I never gave Milon's Secret Castle a second thought.
+Fast forward more than 15 years: I decided that this game would be the white whale which haunted my childhood no more.
 After several hours, a disgusting amount of deaths, and constant consultation with a game walkthrough, I was able to defeat the evil Maharito, rescue Queen Eliza, and put this game to rest permanently...or so I thought.

 At some point in early 2013, I began to play this game once again.
+To this day, I don't recall what summoned me back to Castle Garland.
 I memorized where all of the items were, how much each of them cost, and I found myself being able to regularly complete the game (albeit, rather slowly).
-Several months later, I decided to learn to speed-run this game.
-I hold the rather unpopular opinion that this is actually a pretty good game.
+Several months later, I decided to learn to run this game.
+And so from June of 2013 until December of 2018, I grinded it out (with a few decent gaps of inactivity throughout).
+Through all of my trials and tribulations, I still hold the rather unpopular opinion that this is actually a pretty good game.
 While Japanese gamers as a whole have embraced Milon, such sentiments have never translated well into the western world.
 This game is confusing, challenging, and has controls which leave a lot to be desired.
-Despite rather inherent flaws, exploring Castle Garland and slaying Maharito has continued to be an entertaining challenge for me.
+Ultimately, experience can and will overcome many of these initial struggles.
+Despite these rather inherent flaws, exploring Castle Garland and slaying Maharito has continued to be an entertaining challenge for me.
 Perhaps nostalgia has clouded my judgment, but this has become one of my favorite games in the NES library.

 Challenges: I have one piece of advice for those who wish to run this game: Don't.
 While completing this game casually is problematic enough for most gamers, speedrunning Milon creates a plethora of challenges that even the most experienced gamers are unlikely to overcome.
-Throughout the course of 11 months, I pressed the reset button well over 10,000 times.
-Don't believe me?
-Fine.
-I would like to briefly touch upon the two biggest challenges which this game presents.
+Throughout the roughly 5 and a half years since I began running this game, I pressed the reset button well over 25,000 times despite the incredibly short run-time of Milon's Secret Castle.
+I would like to briefly touch upon the two biggest challenges which this game presents:

 In addition to the frustration of the boss fights, the lack of health upgrades in this route is extremely daunting.
-Beyond the 3 honeycombs collected in this route, I allow myself a measly $5 which can be used to restore just 2 bars of health.
+Besides the 3 honeycombs collected in this route (extending Milon's health bar to 10 from the initial 7), I previously would allow myself a measly $5 which could be used to restore just 2 bars of health.
 The only other way to restore health in this run is to rely on heart drops from enemies.
 It appears that all enemies which can be killed by one bubble have approximately a 30% chance of dropping a heart.
-I was incredibly fortunate in this attempt and finished without needing to waste a few seconds to purchase the minor health restoration.
-The nefarious game designers of Milon's Secret Castle opted to place no honeycomb in the fireplace room which, sadly enough, was the one spot in the run which would have benefited me the most.
-The other 6 "normal" rooms of Castle Garland all contain a honeycomb which fully restores Milon's health and extends his health bar by 1.
+I have long-since abandoned the idea of collecting additional money to help me survive the run.
+Furthermore, the nefarious designers of Castle Garland opted to place no honeycomb in the fireplace room which, sadly enough, was one of the places where I could have used it the most.
+The other 6 "normal" rooms of Castle Garland all contain a honeycomb which fully restores Milon and extends his health bar by 1.